 What\'s you story?

-Grandfather and Grandmother Dellow lived in Bromley, London.
+Grandfather (Isaac Dellow) and Grandmother (Mary Gapes) lived in Bromley, London.
 Grandfather worked in a distillery, earning 18 shillings per week.
 They had six children under 12 years of age and the baby was six months old.
 Bread was a shilling per four-pound loaf and other things were relatively dear; life was not too easy.
 Grandmother had two brothers, twins, James and William Gapes.
 She also had a sister, Mrs Hannah Prosser, whose husband was a farmer in north Canterbury and who had migrated to New Zealand some years before.
 There was also another sister, Charlotte – Mrs Joshua Page – who followed in later years.
 Her husband took up livery stables in Christchurch and later in Timaru.

 The brothers and sister would sometimes write urging Grandfather and Grandmother to come out to New Zealand, where there were greater opportunities.
 So, being directed to Mr Isaac Philpott (who had come out in one of the first four ships), they gathered together all their belongings and what money they could get and set out on the ship Regina.